Nabil-SLF/EVPN-VXLAN-Datacenter-Nokia-SRL/README.md

 # EVPN-VXLAN-Datacenter-Nokia-SRL
-# 🌐 Enterprise Datacenter Fabric: EVPN-VXLAN Architecture & L2/L3 Services (based on Nokia SRL v25)
+# 🌐 Enterprise Datacenter Fabric: Highly Available EVPN-VXLAN Top-of-Rack (ToR) Pair

-## 1. Project Overview
+# 1. Project Overview
-This project demonstrates the design, deployment, and verification of a modern, highly available Datacenter Fabric using **Nokia SR Linux (SRL v25)**.
+This project demonstrates the design, deployment, and verification of a **Highly Available EVPN-VXLAN Top-of-Rack (ToR) Pair** using **Nokia SR Linux (SRL v25)**.
+It serves as the resilient Edge building block for a modern enterprise datacenter fabric.

 The architecture is built on a robust **OSPFv2 underlay** and an **iBGP EVPN/VXLAN overlay**, providing seamless Layer 2 and Layer 3 virtualization via **Asymmetric IRB**.
-As part of a complete, production-ready fabric design, we also integrated **EVPN All-Active Multihoming (ESI)** at the access layer to optimize link utilization and ensure fast failover, effectively eliminating the need for legacy STP.
+By integrating **EVPN All-Active Multihoming (ESI)** at the access layer, we ensure zero-downtime server connectivity, optimize link utilization (active-active load balancing), and effectively eliminate the need for legacy STP.

 ## 2. Lab Environment & Prerequisites
 This deployment was tested on a cloud-based environment to handle multiple Nokia SRL instances smoothly.